Immigrant Access to Abortion

 U.S. sharply increases separation of immigrant families at the border

-ACLU sues ORR for blocking a detained undocumented woman’s access to abortion
+ACLU sues the Office of Refugee Resettlement for blocking a detained, undocumented 17-year-old’s access to abortion

 “This is my life, my decision.
 I want a better future.
 I want justice.”